MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 That being said, he's still plenty productive with an .887 OPS and team highs in both home runs (17) and RBI (49).

-He also ranks 11th in the NL with a .389 on-base percentage and he's drawn more walks (48) than strikeouts (37)—a rare feat for any player, let alone a middle-of-the-order power hitter.
+He also ranks 11th in the NL with a .389 on-base percentage, and he's drawn more walks (48) than strikeouts (37)—a rare feat for any player, let alone a middle-of-the-order power hitter.

-Thrown his standing as arguably the best defensive first baseman in the league and the clubhouse leader of the defending champs, and it's hard to rank him any lower than this.
+Throw in his standing as arguably the best defensive first baseman in the league and the clubhouse leader of the defending champs, and it's hard to rank him any lower than this.

 4. Justin Smoak, Toronto Blue Jays (Preseason Rank: NR)